SiteShadow

 Dependency and supply chainSiteShadow detects selected dependency and configuration risks, but it is not a full SCA, SBOM, malware, or exploitability platform.Use dedicated dependency/SBOM tooling alongside SiteShadow for package vulnerability inventory and transitive dependency governance.Partial rule coverage only.

-Generated, minified, and highly dynamic codeGenerated/minified bundles and heavy reflection/metaprogramming can hide intent and reduce path explainability.Findings may be less precise, and some source-to-sink paths may need source maps, original source, or manual review.Not claimed as fully measured across all generated-code styles.
+Generated, minified, and highly dynamic codeGenerated/minified bundles and heavy reflection/metaprogramming can hide intent and reduce explainability.Findings may be less precise, and some paths may need source maps, original source, or manual review.Not claimed as fully measured across all generated-code styles.

 How to read this page: green means the represented controlled cases are passing today.
-It does not mean every framework-specific variant, custom sanitizer, business workflow, runtime policy, or production coding style is fully covered.
+It does not mean every framework-specific variant, custom safeguard, business workflow, runtime policy, or production coding style is fully covered.